 Squirrels like to travel under the cover your yard may offer.
-To keep away from predators above, any junk in your yard will be used.
+A squirrel will use any junk in your yard to keep away from predators above.

-If you have any junk in your yard, you should look to clear that up to reduce the cover that a squirrel will use to travel through.
+If you have any junk in your yard, you should clarify that to reduce the cover a squirrel will use to travel through.